Recommended by David Templeton

 • David Templeton: A Charlie Brownstein Hanukkah

-I'm an enormous fan of 'Peanuts,' and being and playwright AND the co-host of a podcast about 'Peanuts' and its global impact, I went looking for script that use the characters in satirical ways to make points, either about the world at large, or Charles Schultz's comic strip itself.
+I'm an enormous fan of 'Peanuts,' and being a playwright AND the co-host of a podcast about 'Peanuts' and its global impact, I went looking for script that use the characters in satirical ways to make points, either about the world at large, or Charles Schultz's comic strip itself.
 This made me laugh.
 Nicely done.
 It would work well in a program of shorts that take pop cultural icons and have crazy fun with them.
 I would actually support a show like that.
 Nicely done, Julius.

-I'm an enormous fan of 'Peanuts,' and being and playwright AND the co-host of a podcast about 'Peanuts' and its global impact, I went looking for script that use the characters in satirical ways to make points, either about the world at large, or Charles Schultz's comic strip itself.
+I'm an enormous fan of 'Peanuts,' and being a playwright AND the co-host of a podcast about 'Peanuts' and its global impact, I went looking for script that use the characters in satirical ways to make points, either about the world at large, or Charles Schultz's comic strip itself.
 This made me laugh.
 Nicely done.
 It would work well in a program of shorts that take pop cultural icons and have crazy fun with them.
 I would actually support a show like that.
 Nicely done, Julius.

 • David Templeton: Steep Step Stoop